Cryogenic geometric anti-spring vibration isolation system: Theory of geometric anti-spring systems

 We then introduce an outside source of vibrations to the spring base.
 By Fourier transform of Eq.~\ref{Eq:eq of motion}, we obtain the transfer function $H_y(\omega)$, defined as the ratio between the mass' and the spring base's vertical motion, also called the filter's transmissibility.
 The transfer function is given by:

 where $Y(\omega)$ and $Y_0(\omega)$ are the respective Fourier transformations of $y(t)$ and $y_0(t)$, and $\omega_0=\sqrt{\nicefrac{k}{M}}$.

 The low-pass filtering properties become clear when considering the limit of a massless undamped spring, $m=0, \gamma=0, \phi=0$.
 At $\omega\ll\omega_0$, Eq.~\ref{Eq:transfer function} reduces to $H_y=1$, hence mass and base move in unison. $\omega\approx \omega_0$ results in an amplified motion of the mass as $H_y$ diverges, and $\omega\gg\omega_0$ leads to the desired damping of $\nicefrac{1}{\omega^2}$.
 Thus, as seen in Eq.~\ref{Eq:transfer function} the vibration attenuation performance of the mass spring system is optimized by minimizing $\omega_0$.
 For conventional mass-spring systems, reduction of $k$ or increasing of $M$ is cumbersome and competes with spatial constraints, effectively limiting resonance frequencies to around \SI{1}{Hz}.
-For example, a system with \SI{0.5}{Hz} resonance requires a spring extension under load of \SI{1}{m}, as one can calculate by equating $F_g=Mg$ to $F_s=-kx$, and using that $\omega_0=\sqrt{\nicefrac{k}{M}}$.
+For example, a linear mass-spring system with a resonance frequency of 0.5~Hz shows a spring extension under load of $\nicefrac{Mg}{k} = \nicefrac{\omega_0^2}{g}\approx \SI{1}{m}$.
+A GAS spring, tuned to such a frequency occupies only a small fraction of vertical space, thanks to its non-linear spring behavior